CSCfi/csc-user-guide/docs/support/tutorials/bio-rna-seq-tutorial.md

     # Only data with gene names as queried from Biomart package are retained here.\
     rnaseq_data <- read.table("dataset_with_gene_names_DESeq.tsv", header=T, sep="\\t", row.names=1)

+#### Over representation analysis using enrichR package

-**Part 1:** Over representation analysis using enrichR package, where we keep only most significant results to perform enrichment analysis.
+Over representation analysis using enrichR package, where we keep only most significant results to perform enrichment analysis.
 The first steps are similar to the steps performed earlier to the DESeq2 results.